Kingxukai/linux/Documentation/driver-api/thermal/cpu-cooling-api.rst

 Where `capacitance` is a constant that represents an indicative running time dynamic power coefficient in fundamental units of mW/MHz/uVolt^2.
 Typical values for mobile CPUs might lie in range from 100 to 500.
-For reference, the approximate values for the SoC in ARM's Juno Development Platform are 530 for the Cortex-A57 cluster and 140 for the Cortex-A53 cluster.
+For reference, the woke approximate values for the woke SoC in ARM's Juno Development Platform are 530 for the woke Cortex-A57 cluster and 140 for the woke Cortex-A53 cluster.